Natalia Diachkova

-Natalya Dmitrievna Dyachkova (Дьячкова, Наталья Дмитриевна; born 11 November 1994), colloquially known as Natalia Diachkova is a Russian Muay Thai kickboxer who is competing in ONE Championship.
+Natalya Dmitrievna Dyachkova (Дьячкова, Наталья Дмитриевна; born 11 November 1994), colloquially known as Natalia Diachkova is a Russian Muay Thai and kickboxer who is competing in ONE Championship.
 She is a former IFMA, WMC and WPMF Muay Thai world champion.

 Career

 World Wushu Championships

 In 2010, Dyachkova won bronze medal in Wusu Sanda Junior World Championship.

 International Federation of Muaythai Associations

 in 2009, Dyachkova won silver medal and in 2012, she won gold medal in IFMA world championship.

 World Professional Muaythai Federation

 In 2012, Dyachkova won WPMF Muay Thai world title.

 World Muaythai Council

 On April 28, 2014, Dyachkova defeated Chiu Hoi-Yan in WMC I-1 World Muaythai Grand Prix and won WMC Muay Thai world title.

 ONE Championship

 On April 21, 2023, Diachkova made her ONE debut at ONE Friday Fights 13, where she defeated Dokmaipa Fairtex by KO in the first round.

 On June 2, 2023, Diachkova defeated Lena Nocker by KO in the first round at ONE Friday Fights 19.

 Diachkova faced Smilla Sundell for the ONE Women's Strawweight Muay Thai World Championship on May 4, 2024, at ONE Fight Night 22.
 At the weigh-ins, Sundell came in at 126.5 lb (after coming in at 127.7 lb in for an unofficial check two and a half hours into the weigh-ins), 1.5 pounds over the strawweight limit for a title fight.
 As a result, Sundell was stripped of the title and only Diachkova was eligible to win it.
 She lost the fight via technical knockout in the second round.